MUTANT BIG CATS - WHITE TIGERS (PAGE 1)

 In 1970, Dalip, a white tiger from India was temporarily exhibited at the India Pavilion at Expo 70, held in Osaka, Japan.
 He was described in Japanese as "sorai tora" and was viewed by around half a million people each day.
 Dalip was also exhibited in Budapest at the World Exhibition of Hunting as "what not to hunt".
 Previously white and tawny tigers had been hunted as trophies and up until 1965 it was legal to kill tigresses with cubs and to sell the cubs.
 A tiger called Gautam had been due to go to this event, but had died a week before the scheduled departure.
 Dalip was the only white tiger to return to India after exhibition in foreign lands (KS Sankahala, "Tiger!", chapter: The White Tigers of Rewa).
 In 1976, white tiger Virat died while his sale was being negotiated was in 1976.

-In India white tigers were loaned out to zoos for outcrossing and the government had to impose a whip when they refused to return either the white tigers or their cubs.
+Back in India, white tigers were loaned out to zoos for outcrossing and the government had to impose a whip when they refused to return either the white tigers or their cubs.
 School students in Madhya Pradesh now want to see white tigers back in Rewa.
 In 2007, the region had only one white tiger, which was in the zoo in the state capital (one of only 75 white tigers in India at the time).
 Pushpraj Singh, a scion of the Rewa royal family of Rewa wanted to keep white tigers at Govindgarh Lake Palace just as his father had kept Mohan.

 White Bengal Tigers (Orissa)